 We may be able to offer one free Legal Advice appointment, depending on your circumstances.

-To find out more about Family Mediation
+To find out more about our family therapy contact us

 A couple of years ago my husband and I decided to separate.
 After 10 years our relationship had become empty and pointless.
 We have a son of 9 and 7 year old twin daughters.
 We were convinced we could, manage to share the kids, our work schedules and get by separately.
 After agreed we should separate, Bob told me he had feelings for someone at work.

 He said he wanted to pursue a relationship with her.
 It was a shock and it really hurt a lot.
 When I told my best friend she was really angry with Bob.
 She was trying to be supportive, but kept saying it was his fault and he’d probably been cheating for a while.
 I was vulnerable, angry and easily influenced.

 We tried to make plans for telling the children, but when the time came, my confused and hurt feelings surfaced and I couldn't hide my anger or control what I was saying.
 It became ugly and upsetting for the children.
 It was awful for everyone.

 Bob moved to a flat near his work, the children only spent weekends there as it was small and crowded.
 When he started looking for a bigger place, it became clear the family home would have to be sold.
 I was very angry when he announced his new girlfriend was moving in and, she had already met our children.
 I felt powerless and he was to blame.

 Things came to a head when shopping with my mother, we ran into Bob, our children and the girlfriend.
 I felt my blood boil and couldn't control what was coming out of my mouth.
 We ended up arguing in front of everyone.
 It was a terrible scene.

 The children were all very upset.
 My mother called that evening and said I’d have to find a better way to deal with this for all our sakes.
 She was very insistent that I approach the mediation service, previously suggested by my solicitor.